12 best patch management software and tools for 2024 software patch

 Vulnerability management vs. patch management

-Vulnerability management and patch management are similar in that they are "deeply intertwined" and require IT and security teams to closely collaborate to achieve their respective goals, said Dave Gruber, a senior analyst at Enterprise Strategy Group (ESG), a division of TechTarget.
-Both require a comprehensive inventory of the hardware assets being used, the software operating on them and their configuration details.
+Vulnerability management and patch management are similar in that they are deeply intertwined and require IT and security teams to closely collaborate to achieve their respective goals, said Dave Gruber, a senior analyst at TechTarget's Enterprise Strategy Group.
+Both require a comprehensive inventory of the hardware assets being used, the software running on them and their configuration details.

 Timely patch management is critically important because more than 90% of exploitations occur after the patch for a vulnerability has been released, Skeens said.